udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

     Azure Cost Management by Cloudyn can also be used for cost management reporting and alerting.
 This offers a richer set of functionality than the Azure portal.
 However, Cloudyn is gradually being replaced by Azure Cost Management within the Azure portal.

     To use Cloudyn you must register from the Azure Portal.
-New Cloudyn registrations are limited to Microsoft CSP partner adminstrators (not applicable to Trey Research, who consume Azure via an Enterprise Agreement).
-Existing Cloudyn customers can continue to using Cloudyn for a limited time.
+New Cloudyn registrations are limited to Microsoft CSP partner administrators (not applicable to Trey Research, who consume Azure via an Enterprise Agreement).
+Existing Cloudyn customers can continue to use Cloudyn for a limited time.

     Once registered, Trey can create a hierarchy of cost entities in Cloudyn representing different business units and the various taxonomy.

        - Choose appropriate access levels for each subscription in your EA.
        - Assign each subscription to the appropriate entity.
        - Create users for business units and the finance department.

     Trey can then use Cloudyn for reports, forecasts, alerts, interactive investigation of anomalies, and cost-saving recommendations.